SunSerega/SAC/README.md

 If you used automatic installing method - you could chose to install "Configured launch" module.\
 If so - just press RMB on .sac file you want to execute and press "Configured launch".\
-(remember, you need to restart computer for this button to be created)\
 \
 If not - open command line (press Win+R) and enter this string, replacing things in ** with proper names:\
 `"*SAC_exe_Folder*\SAC.exe" "*ScriptFolder*\*ScriptName*.sac" "!conf"`\

 If you want to know allowed command line agrs list - it is shown in Configured launch.\
-Start it but just do not start the actual script.
+Start it but just don't start the actual script.

 ---